-Print out a bunch of CVs and individually place them in a plastic sleeve with a business card attached, this will help you appear professional and increases the likelihood of your CV reaching the H.O.D or captain.
+Print out a few CVs and individually place them in a plastic sleeve with a business card attached.
+This will help you appear professional and increases the likelihood of your CV reaching the H.O.D or captain.

 If boats are looking for day workers they will likely take the first dock walker that approaches them.
 Most yachts begin work at 0800.
 DO NOT disturb boats before this time.

-Be presentable, ensure you are shaved and have neat and tidy hair.
-You should wear clean white/blue polo and khaki/blue or black shorts/skort/skirt and boat shoes.
+Be presentable and ensure you are cleanly shaven and have neat and tidy hair.
+You should wear a clean white/blue polo and khaki/blue/black shorts/skort/skirt and boat shoes.

 Change of Clothes: